Interstate 70 in Indiana

-Interstate 70 (I-70) in the US state of Indiana travels east–west across the state passing through the capital of Indianapolis.
+Interstate 70 (I-70) in the US state of Indiana travels east–west across the central portion of the state, passing through the capital of Indianapolis.
 I-70 crosses from Illinois into Indiana near Terre Haute and departs into Ohio at Richmond.
 It covers 156.6 mi in Indiana, paralleling U.S. Highway 40 (US 40), the old National Road (except for the first approximately 11 mi in which the two routes overlap).

 Route description

 The Indiana portion of I-70 begins at the Illinois state line west of Terre Haute.
 Heading east, I-70 crosses the Wabash River soon after entering the state.
 The Interstate crosses through the south side of Terre Haute, where it has an interchange with US 41/US 150.
 Just outside the city to the east, I-70 passes near Terre Haute Regional Airport, where US 40 leaves the Interstate before continuing onward to the east-northeast through rural lands toward Indianapolis.
 This stretch of I-70 does not have any interchanges with any significant cities until it reaches the Indianapolis metropolitan area, but it does pass within proximity of Greencastle.

 Entering the Indianapolis area, I-70 passes through the southern reaches of Plainfield in Hendricks County, home to many logistics and warehousing companies.
 Shortly thereafter, it enters Marion County and the city of Indianapolis, passing just to the south of the Indianapolis International Airport, where the freeway now serves as the passenger terminal's main vehicular access point.
 At the far southeast corner of the airport, I-70 has an interchange with the I-465 circumferential for the first of two times at exit 73; however, motorists heading to the west or south legs of I-465 (or to the concurrent I-74) from eastbound I-70 must exit onto a parallel collector–distributor roadway nearly 4 mi prior (at exit 69) to reaching the actual crossing of the beltway.
 Once beyond the airport, I-70 curves first to the northeast, then to the east, before eventually crossing the White River and passing just to the south of Lucas Oil Stadium, Downtown Indianapolis, and the corporate headquarters campus of pharmaceutical giant Eli Lilly and Company before reaching I-65.